minimkrr/Portfilio_Software_Engineering/Week12.md

 ```

-This code does as described having button click methods for adding members, viewing the created rotas and removing the created rota.
+This code does as described having button click methods for viewing the created rotas and removing the created rota.
+To add members to cach rota you select it on the UI and then you can add poeple to that specific rota.

-The name, location and attendees are added to each rota by the text boxes on the UI.
+The nameand location are added to each rota by the text boxes on the UI.